Pokhran-II: Early nuclear programme (1944–1965)

 Efforts towards building a nuclear bomb, infrastructure, and research on related technologies have been undertaken by India since the end of Second World War.
 The origins of India's nuclear programme go back to 1945 when nuclear physicist Homi Bhabha established the Tata Institute of Fundamental Research (TIFR) with the aid of Tata Group.
 After Indian independence, the Atomic Energy Act was passed on 15 April 1948, that established the Indian Atomic Energy Commission (IAEC).
-In 1954, Department of Atomic Energy (DAE) was established which was responsible for the atomic development programme and was allocated a significant amount of the defence budget in the subsequent years.
+In 1954, the Department of Atomic Energy (DAE) was established which was responsible for the atomic development programme and was allocated a significant amount of the defence budget in the subsequent years.
 In 1956, the first nuclear reactor became operational at Bhabha Atomic Research Centre (BARC), becoming the first operating reactor in Asia.
 In 1961, India commissioned a reprocessing plant to produce weapon grade plutonium.
 In 1962, India was engaged in a war with China, and with China conducting its own nuclear test in 1964, India accelerated its development of nuclear weapons.

 With two reactors operational in the early 1960s, research progressed into the manufacture of nuclear weapons.
-With the unexpected deaths of then Prime Minister Nehru in 1964 and Bhabha in 1966, the programme slowed down.
+With the unexpected deaths of then Prime Minister Jawaharlal Nehru in 1964 and Bhabha in 1966, the programme slowed down.
 The incoming prime minister Lal Bahadur Shastri appointed physicist Vikram Sarabhai as the head of the nuclear programme and the direction of the programme changed towards using nuclear energy for peaceful purposes rather than military development.